 Other file transfer solutions will impose data caps or choke transfer speeds.
 With MASV, there are no file size limits.
 There’s no need to chop up or compress video files before sharing.
 And those large video files ride on a dedicated network of 300+ global private servers at max speed.

-Best of all, files sent through MASV are backed by the Trusted Partner Network; a security initiative spearheaded by the Motion Picture Association and the foremost authority in content protection for media & entertainment
+Best of all, files sent through MASV are enterprise-grade secure file transfers and backed by the Trusted Partner Network; a security initiative spearheaded by the Motion Picture Association and the foremost authority in content protection for media & entertainment

 MASV File Transfer